Babette de Leede

 Babette Johanna Adriana de Leede (born 8 October 1999) is a Dutch cricketer who plays as a wicket-keeper and right-handed batter.

+Career

+International cricket

 She played for the Netherlands women's national cricket team in the 2015 ICC Women's World Twenty20 Qualifier in November 2015.

-In June 2018, she was named in the Netherlands' squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
-She made her Women's Twenty20 International (WT20I) debut for the Netherlands against United Arab Emirates in the World Twenty20 Qualifier on 7 July 2018.
+She was a member of the Netherlands squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
+She made her Women's Twenty20 International (WT20I) debut against United Arab Emirates in the World Twenty20 Qualifier on 7 July 2018.
 In July 2018, she was named in the ICC Women's Global Development Squad.

 In May 2019, she was named in Netherlands' squad for the 2019 ICC Women's Qualifier Europe tournament in Spain.
 In August 2019, she was named in the Dutch squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In October 2021, she was named in the Dutch team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.

 During that Qualifier she made 78 runs against Sri Lanka on November 23, 2021.
+On August 26, 2022, she made 76 in a One Day International against Ireland at her home ground, Westvliet.